-Windows, external doors and joinery Access to the property is via a timber and glazed door to the entrance hall.
-The subjects are fitted with uPVC double glazed windows.
+Windows, external doors and Access to the property is via PVC and metal glazed doors to the joinery entrance vestibule and large boot/cloakroom.
+The subjects are fitted with uPVC and timber doubled glazed windows.
+There are metal and timber skylights.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 External decorations No significant external decoration.
-Conservatories / porches None.
-Communal areas There is a common vestibule which has the benefit of a secure entry system.
-Circulation areas visually inspected.
-Garages and permanent outbuildings There is no garage, however shared parking is available to the front of the building.
+Conservatories / porches There is a conservatory off of the kitchen/diner.
+This appears to be of timber frame/brick construction with PVC and timber double glazed windows under a polycarbonate or similar roof covering.
 Visually inspected.
-Outside areas and boundaries Garden grounds are common and are hard landscaped and laid to lawn.
-Visible boundaries are of hedging, post and wire fencing and stone/brick walls.
+Communal areas None.
+Garages and permanent There is no garage however off street parking is available within the outbuildings rear garden.
 Visually inspected.
+Outside areas and boundaries There are areas of shared and private garden grounds.
+These are hard landscaped, laid to lawn and of timber decking, bounded by timber fencing and brick walls.
+There is a timber decked terrace accessed from the conservatory. , , , , , , , , , , , , , , , , , , , ,

 Ceilings Assumed to be of lath and plaster materials and dry lined with plasterboard sheets.
 Visually inspected from floor level.

-Internal walls Plastered on the hard and dry lined with plasterboard sheets.
+Internal walls Plastered on the hard, dry lined with plasterboards sheets and of lath and plaster materials.
 Visually inspected from floor level.
-Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring appears to be of suspended timber.
-Floors including sub floors Prooring appears to be or suspended timber.
+Floors including sub floors Flooring at ground level appears to be of solid concrete and flooring at first floor level appears to be of suspended timber.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Internal Selection and I State on The same of the sa Internal joinery and kitchen fittings There are floor and wall mounted units in the kitchen. nttings Internal doors are of timber and glazed design.
-Built-in cupboards were looked into but no stored items were moved. · Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces All fireplaces have been removed.
+Internal joinery and kitchen There are floor and wall mounted units in the kitchen area. fittings Internal doors are of timber and glazed design.
+Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Chimney breasts and fireplaces All fireplaces have been removed and boarded over.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Generally painted and papered with tiling and a PVC ceiling in some apartments.
-Visually inspected. visually inspected.
+Internal decorations Generally painted and papered with timber cladding, tiling, wet wall and a PVC ceiling in some apartments.
+Visually inspected.

 Cellars None.

-Electricity

-Mains supply.
-The consumer unit and meter are located within a cupboard off of the first floor hallway.
+Electricity Mains supply.
+The consumer unit and meter are located within the lounge.
 Visible wiring is of PVC coated cabling and there are electrical sockets throughout.
+There are photovoltaic panels which the seller has advised serve the electricity.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern